jmmaloney3/portopt/README.md

 # Portfolio Optimizer
-The portfolio optimizer takes a CSV file with the following information:
-* Asset class allocations for each fund
-* Target asset class allocations

-It produces allocation percentages for each fund that minimizes the difference between the target asset class allocations and the asset class allocations for the final portfolio.
+The **Portfolio Optimizer** helps users generate an optimal investment portfolio by balancing fund allocations to match desired asset class targets.
+The tool takes a CSV file with fund asset class allocations and target asset class allocations and produces optimal allocation percentages for each fund.
+The optimization minimizes the difference between the target asset class allocations and the final portfolio’s asset class allocations.

-Additional arguments can be provided to influence the fund allocation produced:
-* Sparsity weight - weight used to penalize portfolios with a larger number of funds, this can help prevent very small allocations to funds
+## Features

+The optimization process includes:
+- **Quadratic Objective Function**: Minimizes the sum of squared differences between the target and portfolio asset class allocations.
-* Max funds - the maximum number of funds to include in the final portfolio
+- **Mixed-Integer Variables**: Minimizes the number of funds and optionally enforces a limit on the number of funds.
+- **Linear Constraints**: Ensures the overall portfolio allocation sums to 100%, with no single fund allocated more than 100%.

+Other factors, such as fund performance, fees, or detailed composition, are not included in the optimization process.

+## Additional Arguments
+The following additional arguments can be provided to tailor the output to meet your needs:

+* **Sparsity Weight** (`-sw`): This regularization parameter encourages a sparse, compact portfolio by penalizing allocations across numerous funds.
+It promotes selecting a smaller, well-curated subset of funds, reducing negligible or fragmented investments to create a portfolio that is both less complex and easier to manage.
+* **Maximum Funds** (`-mf`): This parameter sets a hard limit on the number of funds that can be included in the portfolio.
+Unlike the sparsity weight, which uses a penalty to encourage fewer allocations, this constraint enforces an explicit maximum, ensuring that the portfolio does not exceed the specified number of funds.
-* Fund list - subset of funds that should be considered for inclusion in the final portfolio
+* **Fund List** (`-f`): Specifies a subset of funds to be considered for portfolio construction.
+This allows the exclusion of certain funds without modifying the input data file, enabling the portfolio to be tailored to specific requirements or preferences.

-Only the fund's asset class allocation is considered when generating an optimal portfolio.
-Other criteria such as fund performance, detailed fund composition or fees are not considered.

 ## Installing the Optimizer
 First install Python: [Python Downloads](https://www.python.org/downloads/).